The secret to a longer life keeping your waist to less half you height, study suggests

 It comes after the authors compared the effect of central obesity (as measured by WHtR) and total obesity (as measured by BMI) on life expectancy.
 Analysing more than 20-years of health data for non-smoking men and women in the UK, they found a stronger link between WHtR and mortality rates than BMI and mortality rates.

-In the first study of its kind, the authors went on to quantify the number of years of lost to obesity as measured using WHtR.
+In the first study of its kind, the authors went on to quantify the number of years of life lost to obesity as measured using WHtR.

 They cite the example of actors Arnold Schwarzenegger and Danny De Vito in the movie Twins.
 Both actors have a BMI of 34.
 If BMI is used as the measure of obesity both stand to lose 3.6 years of life.